Dog Leash Safety Tips: 6 Great Reasons To Always Use A Dog Leash

 Most dogs take to their collars and leashes almost immediately.
 Puppies can easily be trained to like their collars by introducing them right before meals and taking them off shortly after.
 You can gradually increase the amount of time your puppy wears her collar, and before you know it, she’ll feel naked without it.

-Top Reasons To Use Dog Leashes
+6 Great Reasons To Always Use A Dog Leash

 Here are the top reasons we advocate that all owners use dog leashes and collars: